Symmetric group characters as symmetric functions

 \begin{proof} Our proof follows the computation of Halverson \cite{Hal}, but in the language of symmetric functions using the irreducible character basis.
-We can apply this principle to compute the coefficient of $\st_\nu$ in $p_k \st_\la$.
+We can apply Lemma \ref{lem:takecoeff} to take the coefficient of $\st_\nu$ in $p_k \st_\la$.
 To begin, we note that $p_k[\Xi_\mu] = \sum_{d|k} d m_d(\mu)$ and choose an $r$ sufficiently large.
 We compute the coefficient by the expression

 Now the non-zero terms of the sum over $\mu$ occur when $m_d(\mu)>0$ and in this case $\frac{d m_d(\mu)}{z_\mu} = \frac{1}{z_{\mu-(d)}}~.$ This is equivalent to summing over all partitions $\mub$ of size $r-d$ and $\mu = (d,\mub)$.